UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 This project is focused on developing a database alongside a web application that will help Kids-U manage donors, both individual and organizations, and volunteers along with related funding (via donations and grants) and events.
 There will be three types of users: Super Admin, administrators and volunteers.

 **Super Admin**
-- Ability to manage roles of users
+- Ability to manage users (role management, edit information, view all user info)
 - All Admin Abilities

 **Admin**